AnarvaKamdar1/SOC-Analyst-Assistant/README.md

 ```

 The detector implementations reconstruct the required model architectures, load the stored weights and preprocessing artifacts, run inference, and return calibrated results for downstream processing.

+### Independent Evidence Channels

+The three detectors are intentionally independent.
+Each observes a different representation of potentially malicious activity.

+This architecture is intended to represent how a security investigation can contain heterogeneous evidence.
+For example, memory/process state can provide one view of an event, API-call behavior can provide another, and suspicious files can provide artifact-level evidence.

+The datasets are therefore **not treated as a single multimodal training dataset**.
+Instead, each dataset is used to train a detector specialized for its own evidence channel.

 ## Fusion and Evidence Processing